ljwolf/geopython/README.md

 ![terminal](figs/terminal.png)

-Once in your terminal, type "ls".
+Once in your terminal, type ```ls```.
 This will list all of the contents in your current directory.
 You will likely see your Data, Documents, Desktop, Download, and many other folders and files.

-To change working directories, you will type "cd" plus the name of the directory you'd like to change to.
+To change working directories, you will type ```cd``` plus the name of the directory you'd like to change to.
 If you are diving into a subdirectory, or child of the directory you were just in, then that name on its own is sufficient.
-For example, to access the "Downloads" directory, you type "cd Downloads".
+For example, to access the "Downloads" directory, you type ```cd Downloads```.

 ![downloads](figs/downloads.png)

 If you just downloaded the zip file into Downloads, first make sure you have unzipped the folder.
-Once unzipped, assuming it is still in the Downloads directory, type "cd pysal_AAG2018" to access.
-Then "ls" to list the contents.
+Once unzipped, assuming it is still in the Downloads directory, type ```cd pysal_AAG2018``` to access.
+Then ```ls``` to list the contents.
 You have successfully navigated to your working directory to the workshop, and are ready for installations!

 ![downloads](figs/workingdir.png)